Epromee/begens-macro-processor/readme.md

 ## How to _not_ use it:

 Current version is unstable, use it on your own risk.
-I don't recommend to macroprocess code which does sensitive changes (like, "drop everything" DDL), because it might be executed incorrectly.
+I don't recommend to macroprocess code which does sensitive changes (like, "drop everything" DDL - unless you really sure), because it might be executed incorrectly.